EliasHaaralahti/image-number-detector/README.md

 ## To launch
 * Install all requirements (Flask, Tensorflow...)
 * Run app.py
+* More detailed instructions will be added soon...

 ## Notes
 * Extra contains two scripts, one to train a model using the MNIST dataset and one to evaluate the model using the MNIST testing dataset.